gokmax/.vim/README.md

    * The ":!" can help you to go back to the terminal temporary.

-###Shortcuts
+###Shortcuts:
    * 'Ctrl + h/j/k/l' to change you cursor between the different parts.

 ##Why should I use it?
-You may say that some IDEs are strong enough to write code because of its excellent ability to build the big project which the simple editor can't do.
+You may say that some IDEs are strong enough to write code because of its excellent ability to build the big project which the simple editor can NOT do.
 Yeah, it is a main reason that sometimes I don't use it too.
 But, without that reason personally I think there is no reason to reject such a good editor because it can give you what you want -- the pleasant sensation of